Continuous-Time Random Walk with multi-step memory: An application to market dynamics: Definition of the model

 In the first case, an appropriate sell order occurs, with probability $\epsilon$, and the price goes back to the vicinity of the previous price.
 This results in two consecutive price jumps of approximately the same length but opposite signs.
 In the second case, if other type of the order arrived, it leads to the elimination of the system memory present in the bid-ask spread.
 As a result, the subsequent price jump can be considered in this case as independent of the previous jump and appears with probability $1-\epsilon$.
 These two cases can be formally expressed by the two variable pdf just in the form given by Eq. \refe{eq:hold}.
 However, as we argued in the previous section, one-step memory CTRW formalism is not able to properly describe the high frequency stock market dynamics.

 Fortunately, from the second case considered above, we are able to extract the subsequent case, leading eventually to the two-step memory.
 That is, if after the first price jump the executable small volume buy order appeared, the price jump (initiated by this buy order) will also be small or even equals zero.
-In such a case, the memory of the system is still present in the bid-ask spread, because its lower border still did not move.
+In such a case, the memory of the system is still present in the bid-ask spread, because its lower border still did not move, in fact.
 Hence, the backward jump to the lower border is still possible with the price jump of approximately the same length as the second to last price jump, but with opposite sign.
-We emphasize that we do not assume that subsequent orders are independent, so our model describes even a situation where memory is present in the order flow \cite{lillo2004}
+Analogous dependence can be present for longer series of consecutive jumps but with systematically decreasing order.
+We emphasize that we do not assume that subsequent orders are independent, so our model even describes a situation where memory is present in the order flow \cite{lillo2004}

 By means of pdf, the term describing such a case (of the two-step memory) can be approximated by the term proportional to $\delta (r_3+r_1) \delta(r_2) h(r_1)$.
-The first Dirac's delta is responsible for the situation where the current jump $r_3$ repeats the second one before the current price jump $r_1$, but with the opposite sign (i.e. $r_3=r_1$).
+The first Dirac's delta is responsible for the situation where the current jump $r_3$ repeats the second one, $r_1$, before the current price jump, but with the opposite sign (i.e. $r_3=-r_1$).
 The second Dirac's delta gives the zero-length mid price jump $r_2$.
 However, to obey all three constrains (a) - (c) on marginal distributions of $h(r_3,r_2, r_1)$, we were forced to use instead of two deltas, the last term based on the product $\delta (r_3+r_1) h(r_2) h(r_1)$.
-Let us be reminded that single jump distribution $h(r_2)$ is strongly condensed in the vicinity of $r_2$ equals zero.
-Taking this term into account with appropriate weight, we completed our basic Eq. \refe{eq:h321}.
+Let us remind that single jump distribution $h(r_2)$ is strongly concentrated at the vicinity of $r_2$ equals zero.
+Taking this term into account with appropriate weight, we thus completed our basic Eq. \refe{eq:h321}.